Rebuilding Progress

 - Emergency Executive Order 3 – Providing Tax Relief for Businesses Directly Impacted by Wildfires: Following Mayor Bass' action to postpone the 2024 City business tax payment deadline for businesses affected by the wildfires, this Executive Order waived 2025 business taxes for impacted firms.

-- Emergency Executive Order 4 – Temporary School and Child Care Facility Use: This Executive Order expedited the reopening of schools and child care centers by increasing enrollment caps and allowing damaged schools or child care facilities to operate elsewhere in the city to help families move forward.
+- Emergency Executive Order 4 – Temporary School and Child Care Facility Use: This Executive Order was issued to expedite the reopening of schools and child care centers by increasing enrollment caps and allowing damaged schools or child care facilities to operate elsewhere in the city to help families move forward.

-- Emergency Executive Order 5 – Resilient Rebuilding: This Executive Order helps Palisades residents expedite the rebuilding of their homes and businesses in ways that better protect against wildfires and other climate-fueled disasters.
-At the Mayor’s direction, City departments will develop paths forward to: streamline permitting for owners who rebuild all-electric, more fire-resistant homes; promote the use of fire-resistant construction materials to harden homes and businesses, and; further strengthen the resiliency of utilities and ensure power reliability during severe weather events.
+- Emergency Executive Order 5 – Resilient Rebuilding: This Executive Order was issued to help Palisades residents expedite the rebuilding of their homes and businesses in ways that better protect against wildfires and other climate-fueled disasters.

-- Emergency Executive Order 7 – Suspending Collection of Plan Check and Permit Fees: This Executive Order directs City departments to refrain from collecting permit and plan check fees associated with the repair or reconstruction of homes damaged or destroyed by the January wildfires, pending City Council’s adoption of an amendment to waive these fees.
-Additionally, the Emergency Executive Order requests the City Attorney to prepare and present for Council’s consideration the draft urgency ordinance to waive the fees.
+- Emergency Executive Order 7 – Suspending Collection of Plan Check and Permit Fees: This Executive Order directed City departments to refrain from collecting permit and plan check fees associated with the repair or reconstruction of homes damaged or destroyed by the January wildfires, pending City Council’s adoption of an amendment to waive these fees.